snez17/discrete-optimization-tasks/README.md

 # BRIEF CV

 Hi!
 I'm a 23-year-old HSE student majoring in economics, with a keen interest in data science and data analytics.
-Over the past year, I have focused on learning Python and data-oriented libraries such as Pandas, sklearn, Numpy, plotly, matplotlib, etc.
+I have focused on learning Python and data-oriented libraries such as Pandas, sklearn, Numpy, plotly, matplotlib, etc.
 Currently, I'm a graduate program student at CMF and a School of Analytics student.
 Below, I will describe the files that contain my projects.